Kokagi-sama/COMP2024_Group_23_Artificial_Intelligence_Method/README.md

 ## Prerequisites
 - Java JDK 21 or any other suitable version of JDK.
-- Apache Maven 3.9.5 (Note: Maven setup is optional since a pre-compiled Custom Framework's Fat JAR will be provided)
+- Apache Maven 3.9.5 or any other suitable version of Maven.
+(Note: Maven setup is optional since a pre-compiled Custom Framework's Fat JAR will be provided)

 ## Setup Instructions